git-town/git-town/website/src/questions.md

 ### Is Git Town compatible with other Git tools?

 Yes, we try to be good citizens in the Git ecosystem.
-If you run into any issues with compatibility issues, please
+If you run into compatibility issues, please
 [let us know](https://github.com/git-town/git-town/issues/new)!

 ### Does my whole team have to use Git Town?